Skip to main content

 Run Demo: AI Tool Calling

-See the following help topics for more information:
+See the following help topics for additional information:

 Create an Assistant That Chats Using Your Own Data

-See the following help topic for more information: Chat with Your Own Data.
+Refer to the following help topic for additional information: Chat with Your Own Data.

 Manage Multiple Chat Client Services

-The WPF AIChatControl supports multiple AI services in a single application, which enables you to:
+The WPF AIChatControl supports multiple AI services in a single application that enable you to:

 • Run several independent chat UIs side by side powered by different AI services.